Freakwill/image-encoding/README.md

         if isinstance(folder, str):
             folder = pathlib.Path(folder)
-        # define a model, such as PCA, NMF
+        # define a backend model, such as PCA, NMF
         model = PCA(*args, **kwargs)
         enc = ImageEncoder(model)
         # a user-friendly API calling `fit` method of the model